VincentH-Net/CSharpForMarkup/README.md

 By using more helper methods, you can further improve C# readability (but it will be less simular to the XAML):

 ![Page C Sharp Short](img/PageCSharpShort.png)

-This markup follows some conventions.
-For each control:
+This markup follows some conventions:

+## Conventions
+Recommended markup formatting conventions for every control:
-- Bound properties are last, one per line
+- Bound properties are last, one per line.
+The default bindable property, if any, should be the very last line.
-- The line before the bound properties is about layout, ordered inward: rows / cols, layout options, margin, size, padding, content alignment
+- The line before the bound properties is about layout, ordered inward: rows / cols, layout options, margin, size, padding, content alignment.

+  Consistently applying these conventions allows to visually scan / zoom markup and build a mental map of the layout.
-- Before that are the other properties; any property that identifies the control's purpose comes first (e.g. Text or Placeholder)
+- Before that are the other properties; any property that identifies the control's purpose should be on the very first line (e.g. Text or Placeholder)

 ## Declarative C# versus XAML considerations
 Some observations that may help you if you like XAML but wonder whether declarative C# would work for you: